prof-tallman/codepuzzles/mathematics/jaccard/README.md

    - Add `--explain` to print: |A|, |B|, |A∩B|, |A∪B|, and a sorted list (or capped count) of the intersection and union elements.

 4. ***1337 H@cker***:
-   Scale up: compare multiple documents and report the most similar pair(s).
-   - Accept `--files file1 file2 ... fileK` to read K ≥ 2 text files instead of two strings.
-If the `--files` flag parameter is used, the program will treat all string input as a filename.
+   Compare the contents of two files by calculating their Jaccard Index.
+   - If the two input parameters happen to be filenames, use the contents of the file as the input data.
    - Build sets for each file using the same flags as above (`--chars`, `--words`, `--ngrams N`, `--explain`).
-   - Compute the pairwise Jaccard similarity for all possible file pairs.
-   - Handle file errors gracefully (e.g., if a file is missing, or unreadable, or empty).
+   - Handle any and all errors gracefully.

 5. ***BONUS***:
    Add a brute-force directory mode using a new command line flag `--dir PATH` that reads all of the `*.txt` files in a directory and creates a top-3 report for the files that are most-similar and also the files that are least-similar.